 - I use them for my first day of my period typically because I\’m just too tender to want anything up in my business.
 I have been so impressed with how well they withstand my heavy flow on my first day too!
 When they say their hiphugger holds 2 tampons worth of blood, it\’s true!

 - I loved having these for postpartum.
 Being able to take a break from surfboard sized pads and mesh panties and slip into a pair of THINX was wonderful.

-When it comes to non-disposable menstrual cups, I’ve heard the best things about the Lunette Cup and the Diva Cup.
-I have a Blossom Cup and I like it, but I really prefer the discs.
+When it comes to non-disposable menstrual cups, my favorite is the bloody buddy, but I really prefer the discs.
 I thought everyone would be the same as me and LIKE ALL THE THINGS I LIKE and surprise, surprise everyone has their own preferences.
 So thank goodness we have options!!
-I feel like there is a steeper learning curve with Silicone Menstrual cups, but once you find your sweet spot they’re pretty awesome.
+I feel like there is a steeper learning curve with Silicone Menstrual cups, but once you find your sweet spot they\’re pretty awesome.

 I have many friends that prefer a menstrual cup to a disc, so like all things to each their own!
 Menstrual cups are awesome because they last FOREVER (up to 10 years!) and that makes them supremely cost effective!
-They’re the best for the environment because you aren’t ever throwing anything away and many women like that they have a stem for removal (see story below).
+They\’re the best for the environment because you aren\’t ever throwing anything away and many people like that they have a stem for removal (see story below).